 Something else that you might do is picture these words coming from a friend that can help you feel compassionate and then observe.
 Sometimes I’ve had people tell me that it helps to think of the thoughts as in some third person manner, whether or not it’s a friend or a small child, maybe even a pet.
 Again, somebody that you feel compassion towards, which drives the action of simple observation without judgment.
 No matter how you can compassionately observe, that’s what this takes.
 Compassionately observing your thoughts can help you not feel afraid of them.

 And let me reiterate, it’s completely natural that you do feel afraid of them.
 It’s completely natural that you don’t want to observe your thoughts when they seem like they’re going to be very, very painful, when they are creating uncomfortable feelings for you.
 Recognizing that that is the only thing that’s going on here, that you personally are the observer of your thoughts, that you personally are not the embodiment of these ugly, painful, uncomfortable thoughts and feelings, but rather that you can simply see them, this is how we get traction.
 This is how we move forward towards loving your body.

-When you have an unpleasant uncomfortable, ugly thought, piling happy thoughts on top of it does not make that thought go away.
-Compassionately observing that thought, not being afraid of that thought, recognizing that that thought is not the essence of you but rather it is a product of your brain.
+When you have an unpleasant, uncomfortable, ugly thought, piling happy thoughts on top of it does not make that thought go away.
+Compassionately observe that thought, don’t be afraid of that thought, recognize that that thought is not the essence of you but rather it is a product of your brain.

-If you are getting a lot out of the Fitness Matters podcast and you’re ready to take it to the next level, you are going to love to get your goal coaching and accountability group.
+If you are getting a lot out of the Fitness Matters podcast and you’re ready to take it to the next level, you are going to love the Get Your Goal coaching and accountability group.
 We take all the theory and knowledge here on the podcast and actually apply it in real life on your real weight loss and fitness goals.
-It’s hands-on, it’s fun and it works.
+It’s hands-on, it’s fun, and it works.
 Find out more at pahlabfitness.com/get-your-goal, and let’s get your goal.